muhamed-didovic/promisify-remote-file-size/README.md

 ```

-`promisfy-remote-file-size` uses `request` under the hood, so you could
+`promisify-remote-file-size` uses `request` under the hood, so you could
 also pass an options object instead of the url string.

 ## Author